zacharysiegel/shop/README.md

 The `crypt` application/library manages nearly all secrets within the application.
 The ciphertext for application secrets (e.g. the eBay client secret) are stored within `crypt`.
 The secrets can be manually decrypted using the CLI provided by `crypt`.
 They are decrypted within the other applications via the `MASTER_SECRET` environment variable.

 You must be given the master secret and save it into your local `.env` file (not committed to Git) before you can run the server properly.

+To add a new secret, use the `crypt` CLI:

+	cargo run -p crypt -- encrypt "$plaintext" --key "$master_key"

+The command produces literal Rust code which should be copied and pasted into `crypt/src/data.rs`.